Term of the Moment

 Definition: Satoshi Nakamoto

 The pseudonymous name of the inventor of Bitcoin.
-Although clearly a Japanese name, articles by Nakamoto are written in flawless English indicating that Nakamoto is not a native of Japan.
-Coincidentally, there are several people living in America with the name Satoshi Nakamoto.
+Although clearly a Japanese name, articles by Nakamoto are written in flawless English indicating that Nakamoto is probably not a native of Japan.
+However, there are several people living in America with the name Satoshi Nakamoto.
 See pseudonymous.
 For the current court case, see Bitcoin authorship.

 Any of These People?

-Australian computer scientist Dr. Craig Wright claims that he and business partner Dave Kleiman are the Bitcoin inventors, although this is disputed.
 Cryptography pioneer Nick Szabo, who designed a decentralized digital currency in the 1990s has also been hailed as Nakamoto (NS initials reversed?), but he denies it.
 Software engineer Hal Finney was the first person to receive a Bitcoin transaction, and his writing style has been deemed close to that of Nakamoto.
 Finney died in 2014, and his body was cryogenically frozen.
 Coincidentally, the name of Finney's Los Angeles neighbor was Dorian Satoshi Nakamoto.

 In 2011, software developer Gavin Andresen took over the project from Nakamoto, and Andresen's writing style is also similar.
+To add more confusion, HBO released a documentary in 2024 claiming Peter Todd is the real Nakamoto (see Satoshi documentary).

 No matter who Satoshi Nakamoto is or was, within a little more than a decade, the market cap of Bitcoin briefly topped one trillion dollars in 2021.
 See Bitcoin, Satoshi Nakamoto Institute, Satoshi and Hashcash.